Powerlearnproject/se-day1-assignment-Kimbethu/README.md

 5. Deployment : releasing the software to the user
 6. Providing maintenance support such as updates

 Compare and contrast the Waterfall and Agile methodologies.
-Provide examples of scenarios where each would be appropriate.
+Provide examples of scenarios where each would be appropriate

 Agile methods are iterative approach focused on flexibility , collaboration and responding to change while waterfall methodology is a sequential approach with distinct phases